Cap Table Case Study 3

 In this story, it can be seen that even though the founders had the amount to run a company at first, they still needed to use the equity of the company as compensation for hiring new employees.
 But as the company grows and the founders decide that they need more capital, they might need to raise a new funding round.

 All-in-all, a company may need to give out shares as it grows and expands.
 Not only would the shares be used as employee compensation when the company matures and wants to expand, but also for the founders who might need to take more outside funding.
 And for this, they would have to give out shares of the company.

 With all these things, you should not forget to keep updating your cap table.
 As soon as you incorporate your company and become a founder, it is better to begin recording all the data in your cap table.
-And if you are wondering which application is the one that you can rely on, then try out Eqvista which is FREE to use.
+And if you are wondering which application is the one that you can rely on, then try out Eqvista.
 You would be able to make the overall process simple just as Damon, Klaus and Stefan did.
 Find out more about the Eqvista application here!